psteinroe/supabase-cache-helpers/docs/content/postgrest/queries.md

     );

     function Page() {
-      const { data, count } = useQuery(
+      const { data, count } = useQuery({
-        client
+        query: client
           .from("contact")
           .select("id,username,ticket_number", { count: "exact" })
           .eq("username", "psteinroe"),
-        {
-          enabled: false
+        enabled: false,
-        }
-      );
+      });
       return <div>...</div>;
     }
     ```

 ## `useInfiniteOffsetPaginationQuery`

 Wrapper around the infinite hooks that transforms the data into pages and returns helper functions to paginate through them.
 The `range` filter is automatically applied based on the `pageSize` parameter.
-The respective configuration parameter can be passed as second argument.
+The respective configuration options can be passed as part of the options object.

 `nextPage()` and `previousPage()` are `undefined` if there is no next or previous page respectively. `setPage` allows you to jump to a page.